dartist/dart-upstart/README.md

 [Dart](https://www.dartlang.org) supports server-side development.
 See for instance [HttpServer](http://api.dartlang.org/docs/channels/stable/latest/dart_io/HttpServer.html).

-Using an [Upstart](http://upstart.ubuntu.com) config is an easy and lightweight way to spawn your server-side Dart app.
+Creating an [Upstart](http://upstart.ubuntu.com) config is an easy and lightweight way to spawn your server-side Dart app.
 It'll also respawn if necessary, e.g. in case of an uncaught exception.

 If you prefer to host in Apache, have a look at [mod\_dart](https://github.com/sam-mccall/mod_dart).

 ### Setup instructions